Criminal Division Overview

 For years, the United States spent staggering amounts of money to imprison people for low-level, non-violent crimes related to mental health issues, addictions, and substance abuse.
 Jails and prisons reached maximum capacity.
 Upon release, people re-offended and cycled back into the criminal justice system as recidivism rates remained high.

 Criminal justice experts have turned to therapeutic courts to keep people out of prison while keeping communities safe.
 In King County, Regional Mental Health Courts, Regional Veterans Court, and CARD (Community Assessment and Referral for Diversion) are committed to helping people find and receive treatment and services.
-Find out more about these courts here.

 Photos courtesy of Creative Commons